ffabio-econ/ffabio-econ.github.io/index.md

 # Work experience
 2017: Research assistant at Copenhagen Economics (DK)

-2014: Intern at Planning and Control OU - Local Health Authority (Bologna, IT)
+2014: Intern at Planning and Control OU - Bologna Local Health Authority (IT)

 <br>